How to Enable or Disable Screen Savers in Windows 11

 Advanced Configuration: Registry and GPO

-To adjust screen savers via the Registry, go to 🗝️HKEY_CURRENT_USER\Control Panel\Desktop and you can modify the ScreenSaveActive and ScreenSaveTimeOut keys.
+For more advanced control, screen saver settings can be adjusted using the Registry or Group Policy (GPO) in Windows 11.
+This is for users comfortable with more complex configurations.
+You can alter the wait time before the screen saver appears or disable it entirely.
+To adjust screen savers via the Registry, navigate to 🗝️HKEY_CURRENT_USER\Control Panel\Desktop and modify the ScreenSaveActive and ScreenSaveTimeOut keys.
 In a business setting, administrators often use Group Policy (GPO) to enforce screen saver settings across all company computers.
-You’ll find this option under User Configuration > Administrative Templates > Control Panel > Personalization.
+This setting is located under User Configuration > Administrative Templates > Control Panel > Personalization.

 Troubleshooting: Why is the screen saver missing or not working?